Navigating Files and Directories

 If she presses tab again,

-Bash will add 2012-07-03/
+Bash will add 2012-07-03/ to the command,

 since it’s the only possible completion.